bendisposto/prob2/README.md

 IMPORTANT:
 -  The PermGenSpace for the application grows to nearly 100MB so the vm option -XX:MaxPermSize=120m needs to be set

--  When adding additional projects which are dependant on de.prob.core.kernel make sure to mark them as optional in their MANIFEST files for the tycho build
+-  When adding additional projects which are dependant on de.prob.core.kernel make sure to mark it as optional in their MANIFEST files for the tycho build

 (c) 2012 Jens Bendisposto et.al. , all rights reserved